jclapadula/docker-deploy/cli/README.md

   dd-cli login    Log in into Docker Deploy so you can perform operations in
                   your account
-  dd-cli logout   Log out from Docker Deploy dd-cli publish  Builds and publish the docker image defined by the selected
+  dd-cli logout   Log out from Docker Deploy dd-cli build    Builds and publish the docker image defined by the selected
                   Dockerfile
   dd-cli deploy   Deploys the current app into Docker Deploy.
 It requires the
                   publish command to be executed first.